tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/控制台指南/推流域名管理/推流配置_intl_en.md

 ## Push Address Generator

 ### Directions
-1. Go to **[Domain Management](https://console.cloud.tencent.com/live/domainmanage)**, click the target domain name or click **Manage** on its right to enter its details page.
+1. Go to [Domain Management](https://console.cloud.tencent.com/live/domainmanage), click the target domain name or click **Manage** on its right to enter its details page.
 2. Select **Push Configuration** and, in **Push Address Generator**, complete the following settings:
    1. Select an expiration time, such as `2021-06-30 19:26:02`.
    2. Enter a custom `StreamName`, such as `liveteststream`.
    3. Click **Generate Push Address** to generate an RTMP push URL containing the `StreamName`.
 ![](https://main.qcloudimg.com/raw/6f5ac8dcac2082aedca950c5341946ab.png)
-3. If you haven’t enabled authentication for your push domain, you can find RTMP and UDP URLs in the **Push URL** section.
-Replace `StreamName` with your stream name and you can use the corresponding playback URLs to play the stream.
+3. If you haven’t enabled authentication for your push domain, then you will also find RTMP and UDP URLs in the **Push URL** area.
+Replace `StreamName` in your playback URL with the stream name used for push, and you can use the URL to play the stream.
 ![](https://main.qcloudimg.com/raw/aa129bd839cb307993bfed247e636a41.png)